scrbonilla/fightapp/README.md

 ---

 ## User Stories
-***

-+Users may choose to simply browse and not sign up.
++ Users may choose to simply browse and not sign up.
 **restrictions:** unnable to comment, vote on videos, or upload videos.
-+Users that **sign** up may comment and vote on videos.
++ Users that **sign** up may comment and vote on videos.
 Even upload there own videos.
-+All video clips, start out in a 'Amateur Pool of movie clips'.
++ All video clips, start out in a 'Amateur Pool of movie clips'.
 Users vote on which fight clip is "Legendary".
-+When a fight clip gets 10 likes from Users, then that video moves on to 'Legendary Fight' status--front and center via Landing Page.
++ When a fight clip gets 10 likes from Users, then that video moves on to 'Legendary Fight' status--front and center via Landing Page.
 Else, if video gets 10 dislikes, video is deleted and replaced with a new clip automatically.
-+only 5 of the most recently "promoted" videos may sit on the Homepage at a time.
++ only 5 of the most recently "promoted" videos may sit on the Homepage at a time.
 A library will house all prior "Legendary Clips", for Users viewing pleasure.
----

 Phase I - Implement "User can vote", video's in "Amateur Pool" must be embedded, using youtube API.
 Videos must also Delete/remove automatically |or| move to Landing Page --based  on vote count.